-In addition to majors and minors in English and writing studies, the English Department also houses the WRT 100 and ENG 100 programs.
-Both WRT 100 (Thinking and Writing) and ENG 100 (Introduction to Literature) are required for all students at Niagara University.
+In addition to majors and minors in English and writing studies, the English department also houses the WRT 100 and ENG 110 programs.
+Both WRT 100 (Writing and Rhetoric) and ENG 110 (Literary Perspectives) are required for all students at Niagara University.
 We also offer a variety of electives in literature and writing that can fulfill general education requirements.

 Why Choose English?

-At the 2011 Sigma Tau Delta (English honor society) induction, Dr. Laurel gave an excellent speech about "Why English?" which makes some strong statements about why English is a great choice as a major; then at the Fall 2011 induction, Dr. Laurel gave another excellent speech entitled "Three Revolutions," which also has some good information about why English is a great choice, even now .
+At the 2011 Sigma Tau Delta (English honor society) induction, Dr. Laurel gave an excellent speech about "Why English?" which makes some strong statements about why English is a great choice as a major; then at the fall 2011 induction, Dr. Laurel gave another excellent speech titled "Three Revolutions," which also has some good information about why English is a great choice, even now.
 Dr. Laurel also has a blog for NU English majors that offers clips and comments from other sources on the Internet specifically for English majors.

 How can a major or minor in English or minor in writing studies help you now and throughout your career?
 What does it mean to be an English major/minor or writing studies minor?
 Do English majors get jobs?
 There are some common myths about English majors that just aren't true.